korikhin/leetcode/solutions/0177/README.md

 | salary      | int  |
 +-------------+------+

-id is the primary key (column with unique values) for this table.
+The id is the primary key (column with unique values) for this table.
 Each row of this table contains information about the salary of an employee.
 ```

-Write a solution to find the n-th highest salary from the `Employee` table.
-If there is no n-th highest salary, return `null`.

-The result format is in the following example.

 <br>

 ### Example 1

 ```
-Input:

-n = 2
+Input: n = 2

 Employee table:

 +----+--------+
 | id | salary |
 +----+--------+